-In order to increase access for girls, children from poor families and those with special needs, a combination of bursary schemes and more secondary school places is needed.
-Further, school blocks will be made user-friendly for students with special needs.
+In order to increase access for girls, children from poor families and those with special needs, the secondary school bursary scheme (SSBS) will be expanded.
+In addition, more secondary school places will be created, and school blocks will be made user-friendly for students with special needs.

 In terms of general access, Government will introduce double shifting to improve efficient utilisation of existing infrastructure, provide distance learning and build new school blocks.
+Measures to support the development of the private schools sector will be taken, to ensure capacity for the targeted private sector enrolment.

-2. Improve quality and relevance of secondary education This objective involves eight key strategies: (i) upgrading facilities and equipment; (ii) curriculum development, (iii) teacher recruitment, (iv) training and remuneration, and (iv) increased teaching and learning materials
+2. Improve Quality and Relevance of Secondary Education

+This objective involves eight key strategies: (i) upgrading facilities and equipment; (ii) reforming the curriculum to include life skills, entrepreneurial skills, and agriculture development needs, (iii) teacher recruitment, (iv) training and remuneration, (v) increasing teaching and learning materials, (vi) enhancing supervision and support services, (vii) upgrading under-qualified teachers through distance methods, and (viii) redesigning the Secondary Teacher Education Programme and consolidating programmes at provider institutions.